Week 1: RNAseq

 , specify a parameter calledreads

 that encodes the path to your fastq files and uses * to flexibly detect the sample name associated with both paired files.
-Refer to the nextflow documentation onfromFilePairs
+Refer to the nextflow documentation hereChange explanation of where to encode path with *

 main.nf